deepmirrordev/MirrorVerseUnitySDK/Documents/GetStarted_en.md

 # Get Started

 ## Request for API Key
 - We are still in early stage.
-Please visit our home page to learn more about MirrorVerse Platform, and reach out to us to request as early testers.
+Please visit [MirrorScene](https://mirrorscene.deepmirror.com) home page to reach out to us to request as early testers.
 - Once you get the API key and secret, follow the [MirrorScene Setup](#mirrorscene-setup) for how to setup the API key.